crackx02/DebugDraw/README.md

 To use the debug draw features, simply add the `-debugDraw` flag to the game's launch options, then inject the DebugDraw DLL using a DLL injector of your choice.

+The mod's Lua API documentation is hosted [here](https://scrapmechanictools.com/customApis/DebugDraw).
+In case the website is down, the source markdown file for it can be found in the root of this repository (DebugDraw.md).

 After injection, you can use the `sm.debugDraw` API as stated in the [API Documentation](https://scrapmechanicdocs.com/docs/Game-Script-Environment/Static-Functions/sm.debugDraw).

 ## Notes